-The Covid-19 pandemic has drastically changed our living, working, and learning habits.
-It is sometimes hard not to feel overwhelmed by the constant flow of information we receive on the virus.
-We have selected below a few resources from partners and experts, with the hope that they will support you through this crisis.
+The Covid-19 pandemic drastically changed our living, working, and learning habits.
+It was sometimes hard not to feel overwhelmed by the constant flow of information we received on the virus.
+Below are some resources we selected from partners and experts, which we hoped would support parents, children, and teachers through the crisis.

 - General advice about mental health can be found on the WHO and Mind websites.